stormpath/stormpath-framework-spec/registration.md

 #### <a name="autoLogin"></a> autoLogin

 If enabled, the user should be automatically logged in and redirected to the `nextUri` after a successful registration.
-This is only possible if the default account store for the application has the email verification workflow disabled.

-**Not yet determined**: if auto login is not possible because email verification is enabled, how should this error be surfaced?
+If email verification is enabled, this will automatically log in the user after email verification.

 #### <a name="fields"></a> form.fields